Audition Songs for Evita – By Character

-If you’re looking for audition songs for Evita, it’s best to choose an epic or pop/rock song from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Evita, it’s fitting to choose a dramatic song from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Evita premiered in 1976, the audition songs below are drawn from musicals between the 1970s and 1990s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.